rollbar/rollbar-gem/README.md

 # Rollbar [![Build Status](https://secure.travis-ci.org/rollbar/rollbar-gem.png?branch=master)](https://travis-ci.org/rollbar/rollbar-gem)

-Ruby gem for Rollbar, for reporting exceptions in Rails 3 to Rollbar.
-Requires a Rollbar account (you can sign up for free).
+Ruby gem for reporting exceptions, errors, and log messages to [Rollbar](https://rollbar.com).
+Requires a Rollbar account (you can [sign up for free](https://rollbar.com/signup)).
+Basic integration in a Rails 3 app should only take a few minutes.

 ## Installation